-- public acceptance of such products; - ability to produce products that offer functionality comparable or superior to existing or new polymer products; - our ability to produce products fit for their intended purpose; - our ability to obtain necessary regulatory approvals for our products;

-- the willingness and speed at which potential customers qualify Mirel for use in their products; - pricing of our products compared to competitive products, including petroleum-based plastics; - the strategic reaction of companies that market competitive products; - our reliance on third parties who support or control distribution channels; and - general market conditions.
+- public acceptance of such products; - ability to produce products of consistent quality that offer functionality comparable or superior to existing or new polymer products; - our ability to produce products fit for their intended purpose; - our ability to obtain necessary regulatory approvals for our products; - the speed at which potential customers qualify Mirel for use in their products; - our ability to meet customer demand for products with a favorable greenhouse gas profile; - pricing of our products compared to competitive products, including petroleum-based plastics; - the strategic reaction of companies that market competitive products; - our reliance on third parties who support or control distribution channels; and - general market conditions.

 Prospective customers are currently evaluating and performing tests on Mirel prior to making any large-scale purchase decisions.
 We may not be able to successfully demonstrate that our plastics have properties comparable or superior to those of environmentally sustainable competitors or similar to conventional petroleum-based plastics.
 There can be no assurance that products based on our technologies will be perceived as being comparable or superior to existing products or new products being developed by competing companies or that such products will otherwise be accepted by consumers.
-The market for our biobased plastics may not be willing to support premium prices to purchase environmentally sustainable plastics.
+The market may not be willing to support premium prices to purchase biobased and biodegradable plastics.
 If there is not broad market acceptance of our products, we may not generate significant revenues.
+Generally, new product applications require a long lead time and sufficient quantities of polymer for development and qualification before customers enter into sales commitments.
 Delays in the availability of material for product development, compounding scale-up and marketing activities could delay or slow the ramp-up of commercial sales from the Commercial Manufacturing Facility.
-If such delays occur, or if we are unable to obtain the anticipated premium pricing for Mirel, there could be a material adverse effect on the timing of the distribution of Telles profits, if any, to us.
+If the start of the Commercial Phase of the alliance is delayed as a result of such delays or for other reasons, we may incur additional unreimbursed product development and sales and marketing costs until the Commercial Phase of the alliance begins.
+In addition, if such delays occur, or if we are unable to obtain the anticipated premium pricing for Mirel, there could be a material adverse effect on the timing of the distribution of Telles profits, if any, to us.